At the end of the 1990s, Linux looked like it could challenge Microsoft Windows as an alternative operating system for everyday PC users.

 Yet desktop Linux failed to break out beyond a hard-core following of geeky devotees.
 Windows now faces bigger threats than Linux.
-Chrome, Android and MacOS are all winning a share of the market.
+Chrome, Android and MacOS are all winning market share from Windows.

 Meanwhile, Linux struggles to gain traction.